AmedeoV/seraphix/README.md

 # 📜 License

-This project is provided as-is under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for details.

 **⚠️ Disclaimer:** This tool is intended exclusively for authorized defensive security operations.
 Always obtain explicit permission before performing any analysis.
 Unauthorized use is strictly prohibited and at your own risk.